English folklore: Creatures

 A brownie is a type of hob (household spirit), similar to a hobgoblin.
 Brownies are said to inhabit houses and aid in tasks around the house.
 However, they do not like to be seen and will only work at night, traditionally in exchange for small gifts or food.
 Among food, they especially enjoy porridge and honey.
 They usually abandon the house if their gifts are called payments, or if the owners of the house misuse them.
 Brownies make their homes in an unused part of the house.

 A dwarf is a human-shaped entity that dwells in mountains and in the earth, and is associated with wisdom, smithing, mining, and crafting.
-The term had only started to be used in the 19th century as a translation for the German, French, and Scandinavian words which describe dwarves.
+The term had only started to be used in the 19th century as a translation for the German, French, and Scandinavian words which describe dwarfs.

 Ogres are usually tall, strong, violent, greedy, and remarkably dull monsters and they originate from French culture.
 In folktales they are likely to be defeated by being outsmarted.

+Mermaids and Mermen have the upper half of a human and the lower half of a fish.
+They inhabit the waters along the coast, rivers and pools.
+In folktales they can be friendly towards humans, granting them knowledge, wishes and magical objects, or they can be malevolent, cursing individuals and places, and even drowning people.
+In England mermaid stories appear in Cornwall, East Anglia, Herefordshire, Staffordshire, Derbyshire, Cheshire, Merseyside, and Yorkshire.

 The Will-o'-the-wisp is a folk explanation of strange, flickering lights seen around marshes and bogs.
 Some perceive them as souls of unbaptized infants which lead travellers off the forest path and into danger, while others perceive them as trickster fairies or sprites.